corvus-dotnet/Corvus.Pipelines/README.md

 > We will learn more about [capabilities](./docs/ubiquitous-language.md#capability) later.

-We will need to be able to convert from our existing step's `TState` to some `TInnerState` used by our bound step.
+In any of these cases, we will need to be able to convert an instance of our existing step's `TState` to an instance of some `TInnerState` as used by the step to which we wish to bind.

 There are overloads of `Bind()` that do exactly that.

-In a addition to the usual _bound step_, they take two mapping functions: `wrap()` and `unwrap()`, and produce a step like this:
+In a addition to the usual steps, they take two mapping functions: `wrap()` and `unwrap()`, and produce a step like this:

 ```mermaid
 flowchart